Connect with Bucks County’s 65,000 Jewish residents through a variety of cultural, educational and social activities.

-The Bucks County Kehillah works with all these groups planning programs that have included Jewish and Israel festivals, live music concerts, thought-provoking speakers, collaborative holiday celebrations like its annual, public Chanukah candle lighting, a Kehillah youth basketball league and much more.
+The Bucks County Kehillah works with all these groups planning programs that have included Jewish and Israel festivals, live music concerts, thought-provoking speakers, collaborative holiday celebrations like its annual, public Hanukkah candle lighting, a Kehillah youth basketball league and much more.

 The Kehillah holds monthly meetings—to which all are welcome—made up of interested Jewish community members, vibrant volunteers, synagogue representatives, rabbis, and educators.
 It is a great opportunity to share ideas and hear what is going on in Jewish Bucks County.